Julmgc/Laravel-Store-API/README.md

 License: MIT</font>

 <div align ="center" font size="4">
-<font size="4">On your terminal, run:
+<font size="4">On your terminal:

-composer create-project laravel/laravel store-api
+make a copy of this project

+git@github.com:Julmgc/Laravel-Store-API.git

-cd store-api
+cd Laravel-Store-API

 To create the tables run: